fraqve/ThreatProfile/README.md

 - **No handshake tracking.** Detecting a "real" SYN scan means checking if a SYN ever got a SYN-ACK back, which means tracking conversations across multiple packets over time.
 That's stateful analysis and it's above where my Python is at right now.
 So instead I detect scans by volume — if one IP hits a ton of unique ports, that's the signal I use.
 - **DNS tunneling detection is basic.** I only catch single DNS queries that are abnormally long.
 A smarter attacker could split their data across a bunch of smaller queries to stay under my length threshold, and I wouldn't catch that.
 Catching that pattern would mean tracking query frequency over time, which is the same stateful problem as above.
-- **Fragmented packets aren't fully handled.** Some fragmented packets lose their protocol headers when Scapy parses them, so I can't always tell what protocol they originally belonged to.
+- **Fragmented packets aren't handled.** Some fragmented packets lose their protocol headers when Scapy parses them, so I can't always tell what protocol they originally belonged to.
 I scoped this out instead of trying to reassemble fragment streams.
 - **One architectural shortcut I'm not proud of but made on purpose:** the IP-tracking function also initializes the default values for ICMP, TCP, UDP, and DNS keys, just to avoid key errors later.
 That means the IP function technically "knows about" every other protocol, which isn't great separation of concerns.
 I didn't have a cleaner solution for this at the time without overengineering something I don't have the Python skills for yet (like a proper plugin-style registration system).
 It works, but it's something I'd want to redo in a v2.

 ## Tech stack